 - SOC 1 reports, which are governed by the SSAE 16 framework, focus solely on service organization controls that are likely to be relevant to an audit of a user entity’s financial statements.

-- SOC 2 and SOC 3 reports, which are governed by the AT 101 framework, address controls at the service organization related to non-financial objectives (i.e. security, availability, processing integrity, confidentiality and/or privacy).
+- SOC 2 reports, which are governed by the AICPA’s Attest Engagements 101 guidance (AT 101), refer to independent reports that address non-financial control objectives (i.e., security, availability, processing integrity, confidentiality and/or privacy).